nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 ExpressJS has been displaying a warning whenever I launch the server.
 The message is "using form_post for response_mode may cause issues for you logging in over http...".
 In a development server, without a self-signed certificate, http is the way to go.
 Production servers would (of course) use a signed cert and leverage https.
 Since the example server I'm working on leverages Auth0, they have steps for running [https in development](https://auth0.com/docs/libraries/secure-local-development), which should resolve the warning by implementing a reverse proxy (they recommend caddy).
 When running expressjs behind a proxy, 'trust proxy' must be configured, otherwise expressjs will register the incorrect 'client ip'.
 See [Express Behind Proxies](https://expressjs.com/en/guide/behind-proxies.html) documentation for details.

+## Tuesday 15-Nov-2022

+Spent lots of time working through LingoBingo PRs on my own and with Ryan.
+This was the focus for today.

 ## Monday 14-Nov-2022

 Much of my day was spent working on volunteer work items, to clear the way for trainings, meetings, and exercises in 2023.